 Validation rules that you can create below the discounted/excluded items can be assigned to incentives (discounts, coupons, gift cards, digital rewards, referral codes), and earning rules.
 If you attach validation rules to discounts or campaign codes, they will limit their redemptions.
 If you assign validation rules to the earning rules in your loyalty campaign, they will define circumstances that trigger the assignment of new loyalty points.
 You can create limits for redemptions and earning rules using the basic or advanced Builder.

 Choose a rules category and define the limit by using available conditions.

 Here's a list of basic rules related to:

-In this section, you can build promotion limits based on metadata attributes.
-Please note that to use metadata in validation rules, you need to attach these attributes in the metadata schema first.
+- Attributes match – order, products, and redemption metadata.
+In this section, you can build limits based on custom metadata attributes.
+Please note that you should define these attributes in the metadata schema first.
 Click here to learn more.

 Advanced rules builder

 Define the logic between rules (1).
 Additionally, you can specify a fallback error message that will be used when there is no error message defined for the particular rule (2).

 Expand the rules from the category you're interested in and build a restriction using available operators.